benjaminaltieri/benjaminaltieri.com/content/_index.md

 +++

-title = "Blooly folly"
+title = "Main content page"

-description = "A folly of investigation"
+description = ""

 # Used to sort pages by "date", "weight" or "none".
 See below for more information.
 #sort_by = "none"